 Never touch a sea turtle (this is actually against the law!) and give turtles their space so they can interact naturally in their marine environment as well as come to the surface to breathe.
 Violating the protections of the sea turtles can lead to $100,000 in fines and even jail time.

 Survival and Preservation

-Our interactions with green sea turtles has been their number one threat to their survival.
+Our interactions with green sea turtles in Maui have been their number one threat to their survival.

 Their environment can be protected by us in many ways.
 Reducing plastic waste and dumping makes for cleaner water and reef that is much healthier, providing food for sea turtles.
-Beach and underwater cleanups removing trash, fishing line and nets helps protect sea turtles from entanglement.
-Harsh chemicals, including chemical sunscreen kills coral reef, which provides food for green sea turtles.
-Always use reef safe sunscreen, zinc base and without Oxybenzone when swimming in our ocean.
+Beach and underwater cleanups removing trash, fishing line, and nets help protect sea turtles from entanglement.
+Harsh chemicals, including chemical sunscreen, kill the coral reef, which provides food for green sea turtles.
+Always use reef-safe sunscreen, zinc base, and Oxybenzone when swimming in our ocean.

-Because of coastal development, many of the green sea turtles nesting places no longer exist.
+Because of coastal development, many of the green sea turtle’s nesting places no longer exist.
 Being conscious of where we are building and also protecting the remaining nesting locations is of vital importance.
 Although green sea turtles can bite, that’s not why we give them their space.
-They are generally known for their gentle nature and we want to observe them from a respectful distance for their own safety, allowing them to go about their feeding, breathing, mating and nesting routines without interruption.
+They are generally known for their gentle nature and we want to observe them from a respectful distance for their safety, allowing them to go about their feeding, breathing, mating, and nesting routines without interruption.

-Even if you don’t live near the ocean, reducing your single use plastics and use of chemicals effects are entire planet and our oceans, which directly impacts green sea turtles.
+Even if you don’t live near the ocean, reducing your single-use plastics and use of chemicals affects our entire planet and our oceans, which directly impacts green sea turtles.
 You can play a part in helping their population recover by keeping their habitats clean and safe!